ipld/go-ipld-prime/schema/gen/go/HACKME_wip.md

 	- want customizability of optimism (oversize-allocation versus alloc-count-amortization).
 		- is it possible to want different Maybe implementation strategies in different areas?
 Perhaps, but hopefully vanishingly unlikely in practice.
 Do not want to support this; complexity add high.
 	- thinking this may want to default to useptr=yes.  less likely to generate end user surprise.  can opt into noptr fastness when/where you know it works.

-### where does any name override info live

-- we've currently hacked the idea of type name overrides into place but mostly because they're at the top and don't fractilate.
-	- this doesn't generalize to fields.
-- putting it in the schema.Type area makes the easiest to access, but seems weird because it sure doesn't have anything to do with not-codegen inspection.
-- is it the case that any/all "adjunct" info shouldn't survive into the schema.Type interface?
-	- probably
-- seems like we're gonna have to build a tree of adjunct info and pipe type and field references into functions on that after all.
-	- whee.
-	- although note this still doesn't mean a single thing will appear in the funcmap.  this isn't a repeat of the 'titlize' mistake.
-	- FIXME yeah this is needed ALL over.  when dealing with fields in a struct: you also need to get their symbol override, if any.
-		- this is probably going to require schema.StructField to sprout a parent ptr ...wellll maybe, alternatives exist
-		- `{{ .Adjutant.FieldSymbol($type, $field) }}` ?
-		- `{{ $field | $adjutant.SymbolForField }}` ?